3 Things I Want My (Grand)Daughters To Know About Love Lessons

 Any lesson in life is a present in disguise, but when we talk about “Love Lessons”, we indeed learn most of them way too late.

-Yes, love lessons often hit us hard and sometimes, they need to hit us more than once, for us women to really grasp the truth behind it!
+Yes, love troubles often hit us hard and sometimes, they need to hit us more than once, for us women to really grasp the truth behind it!
 But if I had to talk to my children and grandchildren about “Love” and the lessons that this magnificent conception has taught me, here is what I would say.

 “I learned that you cannot make someone love you.
 All you can do is be someone who can be loved.
 All the rest is up to them.
 I learned that no matter how much I care, some people just don’t care back.
 And it’s not the end of the world.”
 Roger Knapp